 The Target Fund shall ensure that the level of its exposure to repurchase and reverse repurchase agreements is such that it is able to comply at all times with its redemption obligations.

-The collateral received shall comply with the requirements set out in section 5 "Management of Collateral" below.
+The collateral received shall comply with the requirements set out in "Management Collateral" below.